 The inserts are designed so that 12 of them will fit in a standard 1020 tray, allowing for watering from below.

 A humidity dome is a plastic cover used to trap moisture in a small area so that seeds can germinate better.
-Humidity domes are sized to fit the corresponding seed tray size.
+Humidity domes are sized to fit the corresponding seed tray dimensions.

 Humidity domes are helpful because they make it easier to maintain high humidity levels in soil for germinating seeds.
-They can also keep seeds or seedlings warmer by producing a “greenhouse effect” if you have a grow light setup above your seed trays.
+They can also keep seeds or seedlings warmer by producing a “greenhouse effect” if you have a grow light setup above your seed trays (which might be a good idea, since seedlings need light to grow).

 For more information, check out my article on humidity domes.